mortenivar/Jed-modes/README.rust.txt

                                    Issues:

 Rust has a 'lifetime' notation which is marked by one (unbalanced) single quote.
-This collides with having a single quote syntax.
+This collides with having a single quote string syntax.

 Send suggestions or bug reports to: mortenbo at hotmail dot com